mtesseracted/molDyn2D/README.md

 ## Dependencies and Running:
 This is a basic program to simulate particles in 2 dimensions under the influence of a Lennard-Jones type potential and make a movie of the molecular dynamics.
-It requires bash to run the control script, g++ to compile the molecular dynamics simulation, gnuplot to make the frames of the movie, and mencoder to string the frames into a movie.
+It requires `bash` to run the control script, `g++` to compile the molecular dynamics simulation, `gnuplot` to make the frames of the movie, and `mencoder` to string the frames into a movie.
 To run:

-%>bash run.sh
+$>bash run.sh

 ## Adjusting Inputs
 To adjust the simulation settings you can change the values in the